This post covers things to do in the charming Little Venice area of London.

 If you fancy a quick walk around, head back up to the sidewalk to have a look before continuing down along the towpath.

 6. Find a Restaurant

 There is no shortage of places to eat and drink here.
-The Bridge House Pub serves amazing meals and great drinks to match.
+The Bridge House Pub serves amazing meals and great pints and drinks to match.

 There is also the Warwick Castle, a popular haunt for locals, that is tucked down a small side street.
 It's a great place to while away the hours.

 Another canal-side novelty dining experience is Feng Shang Princess, a giant pagoda-style canal boat that comes complete with Chinese dragons and a bright red paint job.